Aashvark/Kolks/README.md

 # ![Kolks Logo](/kolks.png "Kolks Logo") Kolks Version 1.3!
 ## Introduction
 ### About Kolks:
 Kolks is a high-level programming language.
-The goal of Kolks was to originally create a moderatly good programming language that may used professionally but, the goal of Kolks now is to make it easy to learn while still being capable to create a wide-range of products and programs.
+The goal of Kolks was to originally create a moderately good and functional programming language that may used in professional cases.
+Instead the goal of Kolks is to make a easy to learn programming language, while still having the capabilities to create a wide-range of products and programs.

 Kolks is created by: Ashton "Pixel" Melvin.